Business Opportunities For Norwegian Companies In Thailand

 Outbound tourism from Thailand has increased to six million due to continuous competitive promotion campaigns from destination marketing companies, tour companies, airlines, hotels, banks and credit card issuers.

-The traditional peak season for Thai tourists to Norway is April to July, but we have seen a shift whereby the volume of tourists for this period has gone from 60% in 2015 to less than 40% in 2018 with autumn and winter now accounting for more than 40% of the outbound tourism volume to Norway.
+The traditional peak season for Thai tourists to Norway is April to July, but we have seen a shift whereby the volume of tourists for this period has gone from 60% in 2015 to close to 30% in 2024 with autumn and winter now accounting for 70% of the outbound tourism volume to Norway.
 The main reason for this shift is mainly Aurora hunting, but also other winter activities are becoming popular.

 Thai tourists are avid shoppers.
-Global Blue Norway accounts for roughly 95% of all tourism VAT refunds in Norway.
-In 2016, Thailand was ranked 5 (after China, USA, UK and Germany) of all countries worldwide in VAT refunds through Global Blue Norway, up from 7th place.
+In 2016, Thailand was ranked fifth (after China, USA, UK and Germany) of all countries worldwide in VAT refunds through Global Blue Norway, up from 7th place.
 61% of transactions are taking place in Oslo and these generate 86% of the total value.
 Thai shoppers typically go for expensive items like brand name watches and handbags.
+Since then, new players have entered the VAT refund market, but as the Norwegian customs authorities do not release figures on VAT refunds for non-residents, it is not possible to determine where Thailand is placed in comparison to other countries.
+Nevertheless, one can still be pretty sure that it’s the affluent part of the population which travel as tourists to Norway.
+They bring back more than beautiful photographs and wonderful holiday memories.

-A move in the Thai demographic structure towards an ageing society will benefit the inbound tourism industry in Scandinavia as travellers in this category have time and money for travelling.
+A move in the Thai demographic structure towards an ageing society is benefitting the inbound tourism industry in Scandinavia as travellers in this category have time and money for travelling.
 Convenience in travelling, quality of tours, good service and well-developed infrastructure are important factors for this group.

 Individual travel have become more popular among Thai tourists.
 80% of Thais travelling abroad were individual travellers with a preference for short-haul destination (within Asia).
 Japan has recently opened up for visa free travel for Thai citizens, and Japan is now the top selling destination.
 12% of outbound travellers went to Europe in 2019 and figures have been increasing slowly year by year.
-2020 had a great start with January and February being record months, but then the pandemic hit and the rest is history.
+2025 has been a great year so far with October 2025 being the best month ever for Thai room nights in Norway.
+Northern Norway now accounts for 40% of all room nights in Norway.

 Destinations in Northern Europe are becoming more popular, especially during the winter season.
 The young generation tend to find more unique and adventurous places to visit.
 They are looking beyond the major tourist areas to less known places, being more interested in local lifestyle.
 Tourists in middle to upper classes are the highest spenders when travelling abroad.